- Incels are heterosexual men who blame women and society for their lack of romantic success

 June 3, 2020 – Cole Carini, Richlands, Virginia, USA:

 Carini accidently detonated a homemade explosive device, injuring himself and leading investigators to find additional bomb making materials and notes supporting incel ideology at his home.
 Carini’s note portrayed a bomber taking violent action against “hot cheerleaders” to “make a statement” like the attack perpetrated by Elliot Rodger.
+In December 2020 Carini pleaded guilty to a single count of manufacturing and possessing an unregistered destructive device.

 May 20, 2020 - Armando Hernandez Jr., Glendale, Arizona, USA